shoccho/English_To_Bangla_dictionary/README.md

 ![UI-EN](https://i.imgur.com/L6YRpnk.png)

-The credits for the English dictionary file goes to https://github.com/matthewreagan/WebstersEnglishDictionary .
+- The credits for the English dictionary file goes to https://github.com/matthewreagan/WebstersEnglishDictionary
-All crredit for the dictionary file goes to Matt Reagan - Website: http://sound-of-silence.com/ - Twitter: @hmblebee Acknowledgments Original repository and Julia script provided by https://github.com/adambom/dictionary
+- All crredit for the dictionary file goes to Matt Reagan - Website: http://sound-of-silence.com/ - Twitter: @hmblebee
-Webster's Unabridged English Dictionary provided by Project Gutenberg
+- Webster's Unabridged English Dictionary provided by Project Gutenberg

-The credits for the Benglai Dictionary file goes to  Minhas Kamal https://github.com/MinhasKamal/BengaliDictionary
+- The credits for the Benglai Dictionary file goes to  Minhas Kamal https://github.com/MinhasKamal/BengaliDictionary